No Spark? Try These Fixes Before Replacing Your Ignition Module

 - If spark returns, the issue is likely with the switch or wiring, not the ignition module.

-To check if the ignition module is affected by other electrical parts:
+To determine if the ignition module is affected by other electrical components:

 - Disconnect the positive wire feeding the ignition module.